What is Fulvestrant?Fulvestrant discount prices start at just $1,905.58!

 Fulvestrant injection is used to treat hormone-receptor (HR) positive, human epidermal growth factor receptor 2 (HER2)-negative advanced breast cancer in postmenopausal women who have not been treated previously with other medicines.
-It is also used in combination with palbociclib to treat HR positive, HER2-negative advanced or metastatic (cancer that has spread) breast cancer in women who have received hormonal therapy.
+It is also used in combination with palbociclib or abemaciclib to treat HR positive, HER2-negative advanced or metastatic (cancer that has spread) breast cancer in women who have received hormonal therapy.

 Many of the breast cancer tumors will grow when estrogen is available in the body.
 This medicine blocks the effects of estrogen in the body.
 As a result, the amount of estrogen that the tumor is exposed to, is reduced, which will limit the growth of the tumor.